 A photograph showing the beauty, detail and character of an animal or other wildlife.
 Please do not put yourself in danger while capturing these images.

-Teachers and youth organizations can download these digital assets for handout and display:
+Teachers/Youth leaders, download this digital flier for handout and display:

 So, what separates photojournalism from simply taking pictures?